Touch by Touch (Joy song)

 "Touch by Touch" is a song by Austrian Euro disco band Joy, released in 1985 as the second single from their debut album, Hello.
 The song was a huge success in their homeland, where it reached number one.
 In Germany, the song reached the top 20, peaking at No. 18 in 1986.
 It also became a hit in East Asia and the Philippines, and remains the band's signature song.
+Over the years it has become known as a classic in the euro disco genre.